penberg/awesome-low-latency/README.md

 * Use kernel-bypass networking such as DPDK or XDP.
 * Use hardware offload with accelerators and FPGA.
 * Avoid coordinated omission when measuring latency.
+* Know your underlying system (hardware, operating system, runtime, and so on)
-* Configure your system (for example, use preemptible kernel, watch out for bad device drivers).
+* Configure your underlying system (for example, use preemptible kernel, watch out for bad device drivers).

 ## Blogs